 - 60-day money back satisfaction guarantee.
 We want you to be 100% happy with your new hearing device.
 So if you’re not happy after 60 days, we’ll exchange it for another model or refund your money.*

 - Extended warranty.
 All our hearing solutions have a minimum of a two-year manufacturer’s warranty to cover any malfunction or repairs.
 For ultimate peace of mind upgrade your hearing care package and extend your warranty for one, two or three years.

-- Complete aftercare service.
-We’ll provide at least seven aftercare appointments in the two years after your purchase and make sure we’re with you on every step of your journey to better hearing.
+- Tailored aftercare service.
+A choice of aftercare packages to suit your needs and ensure that we’re with you when needed on your journey to better hearing.